Skip to main content

 Williamsburg Dining & Shopping

 If there’s one thing that unites the various portions of the greater Williamsburg area, it has to be the food.
-Not because of any similarity in style and taste but because of a similarity in greatness.
+Yet, it’s not because of any similarity in style or taste — it’s due to a similarity in greatness.
 The neighborhood has become the epicenter of the borough’s dining scene.
-Homegrown joints, local chains, and Michelin-starred institutions are all liable to serve up an excellent meal.
+Homegrown joints, local chains, and Michelin-starred institutions are all liable to serve an excellent meal.
 Standing up there with the food is, of course, the drinks.
 Dives, wine bars, cocktails at brunch, beer gardens, craft brewery tours, in between concert sets, after picking up a 7–10 split — if you want a place to sip on something, worry not, you’ve got your choices cut out for you.
-Shopping in Williamsburg is constantly changing as famous brands move in, but you’ll still find charming boutiques and vintage shops as well as book and record stores.
+Shopping in Williamsburg is constantly changing, but you’ll still find charming boutiques and vintage shops as well as book and record stores.
 After all, it’s still Brooklyn.

 Featured Williamsburg listings